mqttiotstuff/iotmonitor/docker/README.md

 # Building the image using the zig master

-The COMMIT variable indicated the master commit to use, The VERSION variable mention the master trunk version (check http://ziglang.org/downloads for the current value)
+The VERSION variable mention the master version Optional, The COMMIT variable may be specified for the ZIG commit to use (zig dev repository), if not set, official RELEASE zig version IS used
+(check http://ziglang.org/downloads for the current value)

+for officiel release zig version:

+	docker build --build-arg VERSION=0.8.0 -t iotmonitor .

-	docker build --build-arg COMMIT=29928af60 --build-arg VERSION=0.8.0-dev.886 -t iotmonitor .
+	docker build --build-arg COMMIT=45212e3b3 --build-arg VERSION=0.9.0-dev.103 -t iotmonitor .

 # Running the container